aimms/documentation/dataexchange/api.rst

 * read by :js:func:`dex::ReadFromFile`,
 * serving as a request or response file to :js:func:`dex::client::NewRequest`

-can also be a memory stream.
+can also be a memory stream, i.e. a file stored in memory.
+Memory streams can help

+* improve performance because they do not incur disk I/O, or delay because of virus scanning generated files on disk,
+* reduce clutter in your project folder.

 If the file name starts with a `#`, the Data Exchange library will assume that the specified file name is to be interpreted as a memory stream.
 Memory streams for the output file of the function :js:func:`dex::WriteToFile` and the response file of the function :js:func:`dex::client::NewRequest` will create a memory stream with the given file name as its key, while the input file of the function :js:func:`dex::ReadFromFile` and the request file of the function :js:func:`dex::client::NewRequest` will assume an existing memory stream with the given key.

 Memory streams with keys starting with `##` used as request or response files will be *automatically deleted* when the corresponding `dex::client` request is closed.